aherdipak/Angular/Architecture_ExecutionFlow.md

  ## Important points:

-  [x] `selector` :  There are three ways to specify selector for your component.
+  :point_right: `selector` :  There are three ways to specify selector for your component.

    1) Specify name of the seletor in decorator and use as custom html tag in html.